-Individuals with the disease greatly reduce their risk for cardiovascular problems by taking these medications.
+If you’re living with diabetes, you can greatly reduce your risk for cardiovascular problems by taking these medications.
 However, you should still continue to make lifestyle changes that can improve your diabetes, your need for insulin, and your need for statins.

 Maintain a healthy weight

-If you’re overweight, your risk for high cholesterol may be higher because of your overall health.
-Work with your doctor, a trainer, a nutritionist, and any other professional your doctor suggests to find a plan that may help you lose weight.
+If you’re overweight, your risk for high cholesterol may increase because of your overall health.
+Work with your doctor to determine the best plan to help you lose weight.

 Eat a healthier diet

 Regular exercise is good for your cardiovascular and mental health.
 Aim to move at least 30 minutes each day for 5 days per week.
-That’s 30 solid minutes of movement, like taking a walk or jog around your neighborhood, or dancing.
+That’s 30 solid minutes of movement, like walking or jogging around your neighborhood, or dancing.

 Kick the habit

-Smoking and inhaling secondhand smoke increases your risk for heart disease.
+Smoking and inhaling secondhand smoke increase your risk for heart disease.
 The more you smoke, the more likely you will need long-term cardiovascular medications.
-Stopping smoking, and kicking the habit for good will reduce your chances of facing serious side effects later.
+Stopping smoking — and kicking the habit for good — will reduce your chances of facing serious side effects later.

 Remember that you shouldn’t stop taking Lipitor or any statin medication without first talking with your doctor.
-It’s very important that you use a doctor-prescribed strategy to help you reduce your need for the medicine, if possible.
+It’s very important that you follow your doctor’s prescribed plan to help you reduce your need for the medication.